 Jenny’s contract was terminated after 10 months.
 She was made to sign a blank sheet of paper by her employers, who told her that it was a notice to the Immigration Department about her termination.
 She later found out that they had put other contents on the paper, showing that she willingly left her employment and that she had already received all her money.

-After leaving her job, Jenny stayed at a friend’s whilst seeking help from various organisations to file complaints against her employers.
+After leaving her job, Jenny stayed at a friend’s whilst seeking help from various organisations such as STOP to file complaints and legal claims against her employers.
 She is still waiting for her case to be processed by the Labour Department and wishes to return home after this ordeal.

 *All names and identifying information have been changed to to protect the identity of the survivors.